vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part1.md

 	* Enter port 1999
 	* Click Block connection
 	* Select domain, private, and public
-	* name it : A custom ssh port 1999 outside block
+	* name it : A block ssh port 1999 outside block
 	* Click on finish

 * Setup port forwarding in Virtual Box Manager to the Linux installation.